 Tianyi Liu My Works & Thoughts

+I am a Principal Biostatistician at Incyte Corporation.
 I obtained my Ph.D. from the Department of Biostatistics at The University of North Carolina Gillings School of Global Public Health in August 2024, under the guidance of Quefeng Li and Fei Zou.
-My dissertation focuses on cell type deconvolution and investigates theories and algorithms of matrix factorization.
-Additionally, I research precision medicine with peers from the Precision Health and AI Research Lab, led by Michael Kosorok, on the optimal timing of individual treatments under disease progression and resource constraints.
+My dissertation focused on cell type deconvolution and investigated theories and algorithms of matrix factorization.
+I also conducted research in precision medicine with peers from the Precision Health and AI Research Lab, led by Michael Kosorok, on the optimal timing of individual treatments under disease progression and resource constraints.

-I grew up on the beautiful campus of Tsinghua University in Beijing, China and attended UNC-Chapel Hill in the U.S..
+I grew up on the beautiful campus of Tsinghua University in Beijing, China and attended UNC-Chapel Hill for college.
 Initially intending to study History and Pure Math, I ended up earning a B.S.P.H and an M.S. in Biostatistics, as well as a B.A. in Mathematics.
-I ultimately chose Biostatistics as my primary subject as it sits on the confluence of both quantitative thinking and practical utilities to make an impact on public health.
+I ultimately chose Biostatistics as my primary subject as it bridges rigorous quantitative thinking with direct impact on public health.

 Search for Tianyi Liu's papers on the Research page